Tetsuya3850/React-Express-Examples/questionnaire/README.md

 ## Requirements

 * Clients can post a response to the server.
+* POST validation is done both client-side and server-side.
-* All previous responses can be displayed.
+* Error messages are displayed.

 ## Mock